 The first area of couponing terms we should review are those that refer to the sources for coupons:

-5) Tearpad – this is a pad of coupons that will be located next to a product in the store.
+This is a pad of coupons that you can find next to a product in the store.

 OK, now that you know some of the coupon lingo for where to get coupons, let’s talk about all of the different terms for the different types of coupons:

-4) Store Coupon – a coupon made by a specific store to be used at the store.
+A coupon made by a specific store for use at that store.

-5) eCoupon – a coupon that is online.
-Typically you login to an app or site with your loyalty card for a specific store and can load these eCoupons to your card to be used.
+A coupon that is online.
+Typically you login to an app or site with your loyalty card for a specific store and can load these eCoupons to your card for a later use.

-6) Catalina – a coupon that generates at the register when you check out.
-Sometimes that are part of an advertised promotion and sometimes they are based on a customers purchasing behavior.
+A coupon that generates at the register when you check out.
+Sometimes they are part of an advertised promotion and sometimes they are based on a customers purchasing behavior.

-8) Raincheck – these are written by stores if they are running a sale and have no more of the product on sale.
-It allows you to come back once the item is restocked (and may no longer be on sale) to purchase the product for the sale price.
+These are written by stores if they are running a sale and have no more of the product on sale.
+It allows you to come back once the item is back in stock (and may no longer be on sale) to purchase the product for the sale price.

 We are almost through!
 You now know the coupon terminology for where to find coupons and all of the different types of coupons.
 Now, let’s review some of the couponing lingo for the process of couponing:

-3) Stacking – stacking is when you use more than one coupon for a single product.
+Stacking is when you use more than one coupon for a single product.
 While you cannot stack manufacturer coupons, you can sometimes stack a store coupon with a manufacturer coupon.

-4) Double Coupons – some stores offer double coupons.
-This means that a .50 cent coupon could be doubled to be $1 off!
+Some stores offer double coupons.
+This means that a .50 cent coupon can double to be $1 off!

 Whew!
 Ok, we have covered a complete list of coupon terminology which should get you prepared for planning your first successful couponing trip!